-The only reason I am not currently seeking a slot in a witness protection program after writing that is that Karen orders one of these cookies on television (the horror), flaunting her high standards for Eater’s camera crew.
+The only reason I am not currently seeking a slot in a witness protection program after writing that is that Karen orders one of these cookies on television, flaunting her high standards for Eater’s camera crew.
 A Courier employee plates a cookie, says, “I kind of like this one,” and Karen stares him down.
 “Which one’s the one?” she insists while my jaw dropped to indescribable depths.

 “I don’t keep many restaurant secrets.
 I always feel like, even if you have a favorite place, you have to tell the world about it because you want to help that business,” she says.
 “But for me it was like, ‘Coffee is for closers.’
 Cookies are for the regulars.
 I always felt if I wrote a piece and said, ‘Best chocolate chip cookie in Portland’ … you’d come in for your cookie and they’d say, ‘There aren’t any, someone just took 10 for their office,’ and you’d think, well, shoot.”